 But our approach is different:

-Rather than targeting individuals, we are changing the culture that has entrenched this system in the first place.
-We believe the numbers are critical: When the numbers of women in senior ranks in our academic medical and scientific environments reach a tipping point, we’re confident the environment that has held women back, or pushed us out of academic science and medicine entirely, will begin to change.
+We are changing the culture that has entrenched this system in the first place.
+We believe the numbers are critical: When the numbers of women in senior ranks in our academic medical and scientific environments reach a tipping point, the science indicates that the environment that has held women back, or pushed us out of academic science and medicine entirely, will begin to change.
 And the women who follow us will be part of an academic environment where they can thrive and realize their goals.

-Rather than changing the individual, we are about making our institutions better for everyone.
-So that our faculty, students, and patients of today and tomorrow can benefit from the talent that is available to tackle the pressing problems of health and science.
+Rather than seeking to change any one individual, we connect women to the resources and information they need and are unlikely to find organically so that our faculty, students, and patients of today and tomorrow can benefit from all the talent that is available to tackle the pressing problems of health and science.

 Original painting by Sophie McKay Knight, with imagery contributed by women scientists from the University of St Andrews.